sst/guide/_chapters/setup-bootstrap.md

 }
 {% endhighlight %}

-We are also setting the width of the input type file to prevent the page on mobile from overflowing and adding a scroll.
+We are also setting the width of the input type file to prevent the page on mobile from overflowing and adding a scrollbar.

 Now if you head over to your browser, you might notice that the styles have shifted a bit.
-This is because Bootstrap includes [Normalize.css](http://necolas.github.io/normalize.css/) to have more consistent styles across browsers.
+This is because Bootstrap includes [Normalize.css](http://necolas.github.io/normalize.css/) to have a more consistent styles across browsers.

 Next, we are going to create a few routes for our application and set up the React Router.